UriosteguiM12/cmpm-121-f25-d3/PLAN.md

 - [] Represent the world as a global grid anchored at Null Island (0° lat, 0° lng), using fixed-size latitude/longitude increments for each cell
 - [] Convert any map location into a grid cell ID (i, j) by dividing its coordinates by the cell size and flooring the result
 - [] Use the stable (i, j) IDs for rendering cells, spawning tokens deterministically, and handling gameplay interactions

+### Gameplay requirements

+#### 3B Map

+- [] The player is able to move the character about the map or simply scroll the map without moving the character
+- [] Cells are visible at all times throughout the map regardless of if the arrow buttons where used or the map was dragged
+- [] As the character moves, only the cells near to their current lovation are available for interaction
+- [] Cells should appear memoryless in the sense that they forget their state when they are no longer visible on the screen

+#### 3B Crafting

+- [] The player should now be required to achieve a coin value of 256 for victory to be declared